AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

     import G2script as G2sc

 There are two ways this installation can be done.
-The most easy way is to invoke the "Install GSASIIscriptable shortcut" command in the GSAS-II GUI's File menu.
+The most easy way is to invoke the "Install GSASIIscriptable shortcut" command in the GSAS-II GUI File menu.
 Alternatively it can be accomplished from within GSASIIscriptable using these commands: